-Adult HypospadiasHypospadias is a condition where the urethra does not reach the head of the penis.
-Hypospadias is a congenital condition in which the penile urethra does not reach the end of the penis.
+Adult HypospadiasHypospadias is a congenital condition in which the penile urethra does not reach the end of the penis.
 Although it is a condition found in children, you may still suffer from hypospadias as an adult if you’ve never undergone corrective surgery or if you’re experiencing complications from repairs made when you were a child.
 This is referred to as adult hypospadias.

 What Causes Hypospadias?

 Hypospadias occurs due to a malfunction in the hormones that are responsible for developing the urethra and foreskin.
 Factors that can put males at greater risk of suffering from hypospadias include:

 - Mothers giving birth at the age of 35 or older